iclr-blogposts/2024/_posts/2024-05-07-exploring-meta-learned-curiosity-algorithms.md

 We are not just interested in how well these curiosity algorithms perform but also in understanding the behaviour of these algorithms.
 We therefore also visualise the sample standard deviation during training to see the performance variations.
 This assists us in seeing how consistent the behaviour is for each curiosity algorithm.

-Now since we are not testing the reward combiner found it is not clear how we should combine the external reward and the intrinsic reward.
+Now since we are not testing the reward combiner found, it is not clear how we should combine the external reward and the intrinsic reward.
 We treat both the external reward and the intrinsic reward as episodic and therefore we can use the following formula, $$ \hat{r} = r_t + \lambda ri_t $$, where $$\lambda$$ is some weight factor.
 These are the optimal values we found for $$\lambda$$ for each curiosity algorithm:

 - FAST: $$\lambda = 0.003$$.